Transportation Economic Trends

 Employment in transportation and related industries and employment in transportation occupations are two ways to measure the Nation’s transportation workforce.
 This page highlights employment in transportation occupations and selected characteristics.

-- Annual wages vary widely, from an average of over $100,000 for airline pilots and air traffic controllers to an average of $26,000 for automotive and watercraft service attendants in 2020.
-The 5 lowest-wage transportation-related occupations collectively employed 1.0 million workers, while the 5 highest-wage occupations employed about 300,000 workers in 2020.
+- Annual wages vary widely, from an average of over $200,000 for airline pilots and air traffic controllers to an average of $29,000 for ambulance drivers and attendants in 2021.
+The 5 lowest-wage transportation-related occupations collectively employed about 900,000 workers, while the 5 highest-wage occupations employed about 300,000 workers in 2021.

-- The average compensation for transportation-related occupations is $6.33 per hour less than the average for all occupations as of the fourth quarter of 2020.
+- The average compensation for transportation-related occupations is $6.98 per hour less than the average for all occupations as of the first quarter of 2021.